armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 The query you want to run.
 Use the [**Retrospective Analysis** UI]({{< ref "borealis-configuration-ui#retrospective-analysis" >}}) to build and test queries before including them in your deploy file.

+When writing queries, you can use key/value pairs that are passed as substitutions for variables to the queries.

+Armory supports the following variables out of the box:

+- `armory.startTimeIso8601`
+- `armory.startTimeEpochSeconds`
+- `armory.startTimeEpochMillis`
+- `armory.endTimeIso8601`
+- `armory.endTimeEpochSeconds`
+- `armory.endTimeEpochMillis`
+- `armory.intervalMillis`
+- `armory.intervalSeconds`
+- `armory.promQlStepInterval`
+- `armory.deploymentId`
+- `armory.applicationName`
+- `armory.environmentName`
+- `armory.replicaSetName`

+You can supply your own variables by adding them to the `strategies.<strategyName>.<strategy>.steps.analysis.context`.
+When you use them in your query, include the `context` prefix.
+For example, if you create a variable named `owner`, you would use `context.owner` in your query.